-This season’s Oscar race for production design pits David Fincher’s mighty black-and-white “Mank” against Christopher Nolan’s time-inverting “Tenet,” Florian Zeller’s mind-bending “The Father,” Paul Greengrass’ first western, “News of the World,” and the sweltering Chicago period trappings of George C. Wolfe’s “Ma Rainey’s Black Bottom.”
+This season’s Oscar race for production design pits David Fincher’s mighty black-and-white “Mank” (the ADG period winner) against Florian Zeller’s mind-bending “The Father,” Christopher Nolan’s time-inverted “Tenet” (the ADG fantasy winner), Paul Greengrass’ first western, “News of the World,” and the sweltering Chicago period trappings of George C. Wolfe’s “Ma Rainey’s Black Bottom.”

-All five are worthy contenders for the wonders of their imaginative world building, but “Mank” is the clear favorite for meticulously recreating the world of washed up, alcoholic screenwriter Herman J. Mankiewicz (Gary Oldman), who struggles to churn out a first draft of “Citizen Kane.”
+“Mank” is the favorite for meticulously recreating the world of washed up, alcoholic screenwriter Herman J. Mankiewicz (Gary Oldman), who struggles to churn out a first draft of “Citizen Kane.”
 Oscar-winning production designer Don Burt (“The Curious Case of Benjamin Button”) had to think in terms of black-and-white design to authentically return to Hollywood’s Golden Age in the ’30s.
 Fortunately, set decorator Jan Pascale used the monochromatic filter on her iPhone for shooting set dressing tests, and that helped shape the palette of warm earth tones.
-Unable to shoot at the real Hearst Castle in San Simeon (for Louis B. Mayer’s birthday party and the pivotal costume ball), they instead used an LA stage, where walls were rearranged and fireplaces, columns, and paneling were switched to accommodate separate sets.
-And Burt and Pascale created a Gothic vibe with the interior design and extravagant objects collected from around the world.
+Unable to shoot at the real Hearst Castle in San Simeon (for Louis B. Mayer’s birthday party and the pivotal costume ball), they instead created their own sets, where walls were rearranged and fireplaces, columns, and paneling were switched.
+And Burt and Pascale created a Gothic vibe with the interior design and extravagant objects that William Randolph Hearst (Charles Dance) collected or reassembled from Europe.

 In “Ma Rainey’s Black Bottom,” production designer Mark Ricker discovered an old mill in Pittsburgh to serve as the ’20s era Chicago recording studio, which was the primary set for the film adaptation of the award-winning August Wilson play about legendary blues singer Ma Rainey (Viola Davis).
 The design and set dressing were authenticated through research, but the brick and wood work and layout of the rooms worked well in creating a factory-like setting for the studio, where tempers flare during the long, drawn out recording session in the sweltering heat.